 These courses are intended for industry professionals and not MIT students.

-Reinforcement Learning: Summer 2022, Winter 2021
+Reinforcement Learning: Summer 2023, Summer 2022, Winter 2021

-Advanced Reinforcement Learning: Summer 2022, Summer 2021
+Advanced Reinforcement Learning: Summer 2023, Summer 2022, Summer 2021

 Group

-I’m looking for postdoctoral researchers and PhD students!
+I’m hiring postdoctoral researchers and PhD students!

 I greatly value diversity and inclusion in STEM through teaching, mentorship, and outreach.
 We are a highly collaborative and welcoming lab with diverse backgrounds that come together to make the whole stronger than the sum of its parts.
 I strongly believe that diversity in perspective is necessary to solve the world’s most challenging problems.